aidanbeck/trailbound/README.md

 - pixel art graphics representing each tile
 - animations for button presses and state changes
 - curated color and shape design for the UI

+# Technical Blueprints - Class Outlines

+This project can be split into two halves.
+There is the User, Registration, Guest, and World dashboard / creation side of the project.
+There is also the World Gameplay & Character side of the project.

+For my initial pre-2026 prototyping, I will focus on the latter half, and only implement guest characters and worlds hosted by me.
+These are some class outlines for the functionality.

+**World**
+- width
+- length
+- URL / game Pin
+- generationTable
+- seed
+- players
+- tiles
+* getTile
+* setTile
+* populateTiles

+**Hiker**
+- x, y
+- symbol
+- pinNumber
+- energy
+- specialCountdowns
+* move
+* chop
+* use
+* getNearbyTiles